rnowling/rnowling.github.io/_posts/2016-11-19-leapfrog-global-error.md

 categories: "math"
 tags: ["math"]
 ---
-In my last blog post, I described how to derive the local truncation, or per-step, error analytically.
-I then compared the analytical prediction to empirical results from the harmonic oscillator model I described in another previous blog post.
-In this blog post, I'll derive the *global truncation error*, or the error accumulated over all of the steps in a trajecory, and once again, compare to the error calculated from harmonic oscillator model.
+In my [last blog post](/math/2016/11/13/leapfrog-local-error.html), I described how to derive the local truncation, or per-step, error analytically.
+I then compared the analytical prediction to empirical results from the harmonic oscillator model I described in [another previous blog post](math/2016/11/07/harmonic-oscillator.html).
+In this blog post, I'll derive the *global truncation error*, or the error accumulated over all of the steps in a trajectory, and once again, compare to the error calculated from harmonic oscillator model.

-In our last blog post, we found the local truncation error $$e_{t+\Delta}$$ for time $$t + \Delta t$$ is given by:
+In our last blog post, we found the local truncation error $$e_{t+\Delta}$$ for step $$t + \Delta t$$ is given by:

 $$
 e_{t+\Delta t} = \frac{1}{6} \Delta t^3 |x'''(t)|